 |Christmas in Guatemala|

 Christmas in Guatemala can be an extraordinary experience, depending on where you visit.
 In Guatemala City and other Spanish dominated areas, Christmas follows the familiar European model, while in the highlands of the Sierra Madre mountains, Maya influence creates a unique holiday season.
-Along the Mayan Riviera coastline, this holds true as plenty of Mayan customs and traditions can be seen displayed at Christmas time.

 Throughout the highlands you will see traditional symbols like Chistmas trees, wreaths, and poinsettas interspersed with 5000 year old Maya plant symbols relating to the wayeb (5 bad luck days tacked onto the end of the Mayan calendar).